-On the following day, on your way to Noto, stop at ‘Tenuta Planeta Feudo di Mezzo’ for a wine tour, in the place which did enchant Harper, Ethan, Cameron and Daphne.
+Your day will continue with a food & wine excursion to ‘Tenuta Planeta Feudo di Mezzo’, also mentioned in ‘The White Lotus’.
+You are in the place which did enchant Harper, Ethan, Cameron and Daphne.
 Altitude and sunlight on this Northern slope of Volcano Etna make the terroir an inimitable place for winemaking.
+An excellent wine tasting and lunch are part of a unique typically Sicilian experience.

 Jacques Garcia, interior designer who transformed an old monastery into the princely ‘Villa Elena’, says that this residence is the place where a monastery meets the sea.
 It’s the place of imagination, half way to Modica.
 In ‘The White Lotus’, it represents Quentin’s house falsely in Palermo.
 It is a private property and it is not open to visitors, unfortunately.